-To encourage citizen participation, the GCIS will initiate outreach programmes such as localised community dialogues, community radio talk shows, and campaign activations in taxi ranks, shopping centres and commuter trains.
-A targeted 26 engagement sessions at the national level are planned with senior journalists and two engagements with government heads of communication, as well as forum meetings such as the Government Communicators' Forum.
+To encourage citizen participation, the department will initiate outreach programmes such as localised community dialogues, community radio talk shows, and campaign activations in taxi ranks, shopping centres and commuter trains.

+A targeted 26 engagement sessions at the national level are planned with senior journalists and two engagements with government heads of communication, as well as forum meetings such as the government communicators' forum.
 Through media engagements, briefings and infographics, the department intends to keep citizens updated on energy-generation initiatives to overcome the energy crisis.
+This will be carried out through the Media Engagement subprogramme, spending in which accounts for an estimated 12.7% (R53.4 million) of budget in the Intergovernmental Coordination and Stakeholder Management programme over the medium term.